jlee309/jlee309/README.md

-# 👋 Hi, I’m Jin Hyung Lee
+# 👋 Background

-**My name is Jin Hyung Lee, and I am a Ph.D. candidate in Statistics at George Mason University, expecting to graduate in December 2025.
-I am advised by Dr.Ben Seiyon Lee, and my dissertation research focuses on Bayesian Statistics, Machine learning, Variational Inference, and spatial Statistics. **
+My name is Jin Hyung Lee, and I am a Ph.D. candidate in Statistics at George Mason University, expecting to graduate in December 2025.
+I am advised by Dr.Ben Seiyon Lee, and my dissertation research focuses on Bayesian Statistics, Machine learning, Variational Inference, and spatial Statistics.

 ---